Pact Network

 3.4 Pool Economics

 Coverage pools are per-API.
-Underwriters choose which APIs to back.
-Pool size is capped at 20× monthly premium volume to maintain healthy utilization and competitive yields.
+In Phase 1 (today), Pact seeds every pool from treasury.
+In Phase 2, underwriters will choose which APIs to back.
+Pool size is capped at 20× monthly premium volume to keep utilization healthy and — in Phase 2 — yields competitive.

 Per-event aggregate cap: maximum payout per correlated event is 30% of pool capital.
 This protects against catastrophic correlated failures like cloud provider outages.

-The insurance premium is the most honest reliability signal in the ecosystem.
-If it costs 0.12% to insure calls to Helius and 7.8% to insure calls to an unknown API, that price spread tells you everything.
+The refund rate is the most honest reliability signal in the ecosystem.
+If it costs 0.12% to cover calls to one provider and 7.8% to cover calls to an unknown API, that price spread tells you everything.
 No reputation token.
 No committee vote.
-Just underwriters putting capital where they believe APIs will perform.
+Today, the spread reflects observed failure data Pact has paid refunds against with its own treasury — skin in the game.
+In Phase 2, it'll reflect underwriters putting third-party capital where they believe APIs will perform.

-This creates a flywheel: agents prefer lower-premium APIs because they're cheaper to insure.
-This drives traffic to reliable providers.
-Reliable providers attract more underwriter capital, further lowering their rates.
+That's the flywheel: agents prefer lower-rate APIs because they're cheaper to cover.
+Traffic goes to reliable providers.
+Reliable providers attract more capital (Pact treasury today, external underwriters later), further lowering their rates.
 Unreliable providers see rates rise, lose agent traffic, and either improve or get priced out.
-The market self-corrects through insurance pricing.
+The market self-corrects through refund pricing.

 5. Anti-Abuse Mechanisms

-• Circuit breaker: When an API's error rate exceeds 50% in a 5-minute window, new insured calls are halted.
+• Circuit breaker: When an API's error rate exceeds 50% in a 5-minute window, new covered calls are halted.
 Prevents pile-on during known outages.

-• Volume caps: Per-agent insured call volume capped at 2× trailing 7-day average per API.
+• Volume caps: Per-agent covered call volume capped at 2× trailing 7-day average per API.

 • Claim frequency limits: Maximum 10 claims per agent per API per hour.
 50 per day.